-- 6.4 After giving reasonable advance notice, an employee, shall have the right to inspect all contents of their personnel file.
+After giving at least twenty-four (24) hours advance notice, an employee shall have the right to inspect all contents of their personnel file.
 If the employee desires, he/she may fill out an inventory sheet listing all documents in his/her file.
 Upon request, a single copy of any document(s) shall be provided to the employee.
-An employee requesting that their personnel files or portions thereof be released to an individual or agency other than themselves must provide written authorization indicating the name of the party to which the information is to be released. - 6.5 The Union and City agree that any disciplinary material over sixteen (16) months old, with the exception of evaluations, shall be removed from the personnel file at the request of the employee.
-If the employee's file contains more than one (1) written reprimand or where there is one (1) letter imposing discipline which is more severe than a written reprimand on file, none of the letters may be removed until the most recent letter is more than five (5) years old.
+An employee requesting that their personnel files or portions thereof be released to an individual or agency other than themselves must provide written authorization indicating the name of the party to which the information is to be released.

+The Union and Employer agree that any disciplinary material over sixteen (16) months old, except for evaluations, shall be removed from the personnel file at the request of the employee.
+If the employee's file contains more than one (1) written reprimand or where there is one (1) letter imposing discipline which is more severe than a written reprimand on file, none of the letters may be removed until the most recent letter is more than three (3) years old.
 At that time, it and all previous disciplinary letters will be removed from the employee's personnel file upon request.
-For the purpose of this subsection, "letter" includes all attachments. - 6.6 An employee who disagrees with any disciplinary material in his/her file may seek redress through the grievance procedure.
+For the purpose of this subsection, "letter" includes all attachments.

+An employee who disagrees with any disciplinary material in his/her file may seek redress through the grievance procedure.
 Adverse materials shall not be placed in the personnel file without the knowledge of the employee and shall be signed by the employee prior to placement.
 The employee's signature shall only be indicative of receiving a copy of said document and shall not indicate agreement with the contents.
-If the employee refuses to sign such a document, this fact shall be noted and the document placed in the personnel file.
+If the employee refuses to sign such a document, this fact shall be noted, and the document placed in the personnel file.
 Employees shall have the right to attach a rebuttal to adverse materials that have been placed in the employee's personnel file, within fifteen (15) working days of the material being presented to the employee.

-ARTICLE 7 - GRIEVANCE PROCEDURE
+ARTICLE 7-GRIEVANCE PROCEDURE7.1

-- 7.1 An employee, group of employees, or the Union may file a grievance or appeal to the Civil Service Commission (if applicable) with respect to a claim or dispute arising from the interpretation, meaning or application of the provisions of this Agreement.
+An employee, group of employees, or the Union may file a grievance or appeal to the Civil

+Service Commission (if applicable) with respect to a claim or dispute arising from the interpretation, meaning or application of the provisions of this Agreement.
 Any claim or dispute can only be submitted to the Civil Service Commission (if applicable) or the grievance procedure but not both.
-Request for Civil Service hearing must be submitted in accordance with Civil Service Rules.
-A grievance must be filed in writing within ten (10) working days of the discovery of the occurrence of the incident producing the violation, dispute, or grievance.
+The request for a Civil Service hearing must be submitted in accordance with Civil Service Rules.